Ryokpo-guyok

-Ryŏkp'o-guyŏk, or Ryŏkp'o District, is one of the 18 wards (guyŏk) that constitute Pyongyang, North Korea.
+Ryŏkp'o-guyŏk, or Ryŏkp'o District, is one of the 19 guyok which constitute the city of Pyongyang, North Korea.
 This is where part of the Goguryeo tombs of Pyongyang can be found.

 Etymology

 The county name is after a village called Ryokpodong.
 There are multiple theories behind the name Ryokpo.
 One theory suggests that it resulted from a misreading of the original Chinese name Kompo (劍浦) which read the character Kom(劍) as ryok(力).
 The original name Kompo was said to be named because it was a spot where Kokuryo generals cleaned their swords in the creeks.
 Another theory suggests the name Ryokpo had an actual origin, because of an incident in the Joseon dynasty where the people used pure human force to block the incoming waters during high tide.

 History

 The modern county was created in 1960 from the Rangrang-guyok and Sungho guyok (present day Sungho county).
 It merged some areas from Chunghwa County in 1965.

 In the area is the Ryokpo Residence located which has reported as being used as a Winter Palace by the Supreme leader Kim Jong Un.
 In 2024 satellite images showed that several buildings of the complex had been demolished.
-It was unclear wether the buildings were undergoing renovation or permanent demolishment.
+It was unclear whether the buildings were undergoing renovation or permanent demolishment.
 Reports showed that leader Kim Jong Un had stayed at other residences.
 A military expert speculated that it could be part of a transfer of the residence to the military.